MF Global's Corzine: I did not intend to break rules

 Nine witnesses were scheduled at the hearing, but Corzine, a senator from 2001-2006 and a former governor of New Jersey, is the star.

 Corzine arrived with little fanfare just before the hearing started.
-Capitol Hill Police quickly escorted Corzine to the committee's holding room while he awaited his turn to testify.
+Capitol Hill Police quickly escorted Corzine to the committee's holding room where he waited until the lawmakers heard from Jill Sommers, who is heading the Commodity Futures Trading Commission's review, and James Kobak, lead counsel for the trustee liquidating the bankrupt firm.

 He said he could not explain the missing customer money.